dmt-software/jms-soap-serializer/README.md

 If you forgot to provide them an exception is thrown:
 > Missing XmlRootName or XmlRootNamespace for {{ YourSOAPRequest }}.

-To fix this add the XmlRoot annotation to your configuration:
+To fix this, add the XmlRoot annotation to your configuration:
 ```php
 namespace Any\NS;